sawmon71293/freelancer/README.md

 # 📖  Freelancer <a name="about-project"></a>

-**Freelancer ** is a mono repository for freelancing platform for clients for posting jobs and freelancers to get projects and earn.
+**Freelancer ** is a mono repository for freelancing platform for clients to post jobs and freelancers to get projects and earn.

 ## 🛠 Built With <a name="built-with"></a>